Azure/apim-lab/apim-lab/7-security/apimanagement-7-1-JWT-Validation.md

 ### JSON Web Tokens (JWT) - Check that a Claim Exists

-Not only is it important that a JWT is valid, but as we use it for authorization, we must also assert that the token contains expected claims before granting access to our APIs.
+Not only is it important that a JWT is valid, but, as we use it for authorization, we must also assert that the token contains expected claims before granting access to our APIs.

 - Open the *Calculator* API and select *All operations*.
 - Modify the inbound `validate-jwt` policy to not only validate the JWT but ensure that a specific `admin` claim exists.
 Recall that we set `admin`: `true` in our JWT token on <https://jwt.io> above.